-At this point, if you have not already deployed the application, right click on the project name in the Project Explorer and select Run As \rightarrow Run on Server.
+At this point, if you have not already deployed the application, right click on the project name in the Project Explorer and select $Run\ As \to Run\ on\ Server$.
 If needed, this will startup the application server instance, compile & build the application and push the application into the JBOSS_HOME/standalone/deployments directory.
 This directory is scanned for new deployments, so simply placing your war in the directory will cause it to be deployed.